Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 • Create temporary drawdowns

-Because markets are globally connected, volatility in the US can ripple through Asia, Europe and Australia.
-Super funds, however, are not built around one country, one policy or one administration.
+Because markets are globally connected, volatility can ripple through the US, Asia, Europe and Australia.
+Super funds, however, are not built around one country, policy or administration.

-“Unrest in somewhere like the US can feel scary and make big headlines,” Sam says, “but it's important to understand that with these sort of extreme events, markets have always recovered over the long term.”
+“It's important to understand that with these sort of extreme events, markets have always recovered over the long term,” Sam says.

 Short-term volatility does not automatically translate into long-term loss, especially when portfolios are diversified, actively managed and built with sustainability in mind.